Esker Hills Golf Club

 Is Shane Lowry connected to Esker Hills Golf Club?

 Yes — Shane Lowry, 2019 Open Champion, is a member of Esker Hills.
-In 2009, he made history as the first amateur to win the Irish Open in the professional era, shooting a final-round 62 at County Louth (Baltray) to win in a playoff.
+In 2009, he made history as the first amateur to win the Irish Open in the professional era, shooting a third-round 62 at County Louth (Baltray) and then beating Robert Rock in a playoff.
 He turned professional the following week.
 Esker Hills is three miles from Tullamore in Co.
 Offaly, where Lowry grew up.

 How do I book Esker Hills Golf Club?